Grown Diamond Corporation

 Studies about diamond fluorescence

-Here’s how the study was conducted The study involved carefully selected sets of diamonds in various colors and degrees of fluorescence.
+Here’s how the study was conducted: The study involved carefully selected sets of diamonds in various colors and degrees of fluorescence.
 It involved three groups of observers: laboratory graders, jewelry trade members, and average observers.
 The diamonds were observed in a variety of specific lighting environments.
 The results of the study suggest that diamond fluorescence has little impact on visual appearance.

 The researchers concluded:

 1. Non-trade observers could not make meaningful distinctions in the diamonds.
-For this group, which was representative of the jewelry-buying consumers, fluorescence had no over-all effect on color appearance or transparency.
+For this group, which was representative of the jewelry-buying consumers, fluorescence had no overall effect on color appearance or transparency.

-2.Data from the trained observers indicated a mild positive impact color in the table-up view, and even smaller negative impact on transparency.
+2. Data from the trained observers indicated a mild positive impact color in the table-up view and an even smaller negative impact on transparency.

-1. As discussed earlier, fluorescence can have an impact on the color, appearance and pricing of a lab created diamond and should not be considered a bad purchase.
-It is only in certain cases as discussed earlier, that one should be careful about buying a diamond with fluorescence.
+1. As discussed earlier, fluorescence can have an impact on the color, appearance, and pricing of a lab-created diamond and should not be considered a bad purchase.
+It is only in certain cases, as discussed earlier, that one should be careful about buying a diamond with fluorescence.
 That is when fluorescence makes the diamond look hazy and milky.

-2. If the lab grown diamond is H, I or J color, then look for a diamond with medium blue fluorescence.
+2. If the lab-grown diamond is H, I, or J color, then look for a diamond with medium blue fluorescence.
 Why?
 It can make your stone look slightly whiter.

 3. If the lab diamond color is G or higher, then the diamond should not have any fluorescence.